miramsalp/salp-journey/README.md

 - Blog posts are written in `.json` files and rendered dynamically
 - Supports tags, pagination, and reading time

-## Tech Stack

-- HTML5
-- Bootstrap 5
-- JavaScript (vanilla)
-- No frameworks, no build tools – easy to modify

 ## Folder Structure

 ```